 This is a very tough business – there is no denying that – but there are a few strategies that may help you get through the tougher times.

 Chances are, you see yourself as a salesperson and look at your job as a numbers game.
 You measure your workload and results in numbers of calls, numbers of meetings, numbers of proposals, numbers of yesses, and most of all, dollars in the door.
 While the bottom line is always going to be dollars in the door, if you frame your job as “sales”, you will be both less successful and less satisfied with what you do.

-You’re a strategist, a problem solver, a vision-builder, and a creative.
+In reality, you need to be a strategist, a problem solver, a vision-builder, and a creative.
 THAT’s the definition of best practice sponsorship managers, it’s what today’s sophisticated sponsors expect, and it’s a hell of a lot more fun than spending all day churning through some list on the phone.

 Defining yourself in that way does require some different skills, and you need to be prepared to learn those skills, but the benefits to your bottom line, efficiency, and psyche will be dramatic.

 There are so many outstanding resources for upgrading your skills to best practice.
-Probably the best place to start is to actually understand what best practice sponsorship looks like, and for that, you may want to download “Last Generation Sponsorship”.
+Probably the best place to start is to actually understand what best practice sponsorship looks like, and for that, you may want to download “Last Generation Sponsorship Redux”.
 That should give you a “light bulb moment”, but you still need skills and inspiration.
 Some suggestions:

 When I typed that heading, I realised I’m a bit of a hypocrite, as my eternal optimism has trumped my good sense on many occasions.
 That said, we should keep trying to accept defeat when it’s staring us in the face.